 7.11.2.4.2 ERCOT Responsibilities in an Acquisition Transfer

-(1) When feasible, ERCOT shall adhere to the timelines defined within this Section.
-However, ERCOT reserves the right to initiate the Acquisition Transfer process as directed by ERCOT Legal.
+(1) When feasible, ERCOT shall adhere to the timelines defined within this Section, unless ERCOT Legal authorizes the execution of an Acquisition Transfer on an expedited timeline.
+ERCOT reserves the right to initiate the Acquisition Transfer process as directed by ERCOT Legal.
 All efforts shall be made by ERCOT to provide the greatest possible lead time for the notification e-mail, ESI ID lists, initial conference call and transaction processing.

 (2) ERCOT will perform the following actions prior to the initial Acquisition Transfer event conference call, as scheduled by ERCOT in paragraph (3) below:

-(a) Prepare a list of the current Transition/Acquisition contact information (technical, business, and regulatory) to have on file with ERCOT (as designated on the Market Participant’s ERCOT registration form or as updated via the NCI form) for all Market Participants involved in the Acquisition Transfer event (e.g., TDSPs, Gaining CR, and Losing CR);
+(a) Prepare a list of the current Transition/Acquisition contact information as designated on the Market Participant’s ERCOT NCI form for all Market Participants involved in the Acquisition Transfer event (e.g., TDSPs, Gaining CR, and Losing CR);

 (b) On the same date that ERCOT receives the Losing CR’s file providing the list of ESI IDs involved in the transfer, ERCOT shall forward this same file to the applicable TDSP(s) contacts as soon as possible;

-(c) Once ERCOT has communicated the Acquisition Transfer file to the TDSP(s) and prior to ERCOT scheduling the Acquisition Transfer conference call, ERCOT shall allow TDSP(s), at a minimum, one Retail Business Day evaluation period to review the Losing CR’s list of ESI IDs;
+(c) Once ERCOT has communicated the Acquisition Transfer file to the TDSP(s) and prior to ERCOT scheduling the Acquisition Transfer conference call, ERCOT shall allow TDSP(s), at a minimum, one Retail Business Day evaluation period to review the Losing CR’s list of ESI IDs, unless ERCOT Legal authorizes the execution of an Acquisition Transfer on an expedited timeline;

 (d) Upon receipt of the TDSP(s) confirmation of switch hold removals to ERCOT, as described in paragraph (1)(b) of Section 7.11.2.4.3, Transmission and/or Distribution Service Provider Responsibilities in an Acquisition Transfer, ERCOT shall schedule the initial Acquisition Transfer event conference call between ERCOT, PUCT, Losing CR, Gaining CR, and applicable TDSP(s) to coordinate the details of the Acquisition Transfer event.